aersosi/a11ytip/README.md

    - Useful for checking positioning or during development.
    - Value format: No values required, the mere presence of the attribute activates the effect.

+14. `data-a11ytip-z-index`:
+   - Controls the stacking order of the a11ytip, determining whether it appears above or below other elements.
+   - Higher values ensure the tooltip appears on top of other page content.
+   - Value format: A positive integer (e.g., `100`, `999`, `1000`).
+   - Default value: `100`.
 ---

 **Example with all available data attributes:**